 NOAA Fisheries Issues Emergency Action to Continue to Waive Observer Coverage

 NOAA Fisheries has issued an interim final rule to continue to provide the authority to waive observer coverage, some training, and other program requirements, on a case-by-case basis.
 The rule is a continuation of NOAA Fisheries’ response to the COVID-19 pandemic.
-The authority to waive coverage has resulted in a successful balance between public health and the safety of fishermen, observers, and others, while maintaining fishery operations and the monitoring necessary for sustainable management.

 - No qualified observer(s) is available for placement due to health, safety, or training issues related to COVID-19.

 NOAA Fisheries will consider a trip waiver if the observer providers cannot meet the risk mitigation protocols imposed by a state on commercial fishing crew or by the vessel or company.
 Based on our regulatory and contract oversight authority, NOAA Fisheries intends to ensure that observer providers and their observers are following the same risk mitigation protocols that fishermen are following.

 When observer requirements are waived, the agency monitors fishing effort, catch data, and other relevant information.
 We ensure that there are no significant adverse environmental consequences and we consider alternative fishery management measures should such consequences arise.